 Below you will find a summary of the most important properties of epoxy glue:

-- The connections made between two materials by epoxy glue have a high resistance to chemicals.
+- The connections made between two materials by epoxy adhesive have a high resistance to chemicals.

-- A transparent, opaque, or colored bond can be made with epoxy glue.
+- A transparent, opaque, or colored bond can be made with epoxy adhesive.

 - Epoxy is a great electrical insulator

 - Epoxy adhesive has strong mechanical properties.

 - The bonding with epoxy is resistant to higher temperatures.

 - Epoxy bonds very well with a wide variety of materials.